 Achievement Significance Benefits who/how?
 Accomplished how?
 Contribute to Success of Strategic Plan?
 BMP for other departments?
-ASSESSED \$259,921 and collected \$98,462 in waste tire delinquent fees and interest ASSESSED \$81,632 and collected \$5,732 in motor fuel delinquent fees and penalties Internal Audit Charter revised These waste tire fee audits ensure that regulated waste tire entities are complying with imposed regulations and all money due to the Waste Tire Management Fund is properly remitted.
-These motor fuel delivery fee audits ensure that the proper fees are collected and remitted to the Motor Fuel Trust Fund.
-The revised audit charter established the Audit Advisory Committee which reviews and approves the annual LDEQ risk assessment, annual internal audit plan, and individual audit reports submitted by the internal auditor.
+AUDIT Assessed \$1,234,166.02 and collected \$154,200.43 in waste tire delinquent fees, late fees, and interest.
+These waste tire fee audits ensure that regulated waste tire entities are complying with imposed regulations and all money due to the Waste Tire Management Fund is properly remitted.
 Benefits DEQ and the regulated community by addressing compliance issues and collecting previously unremitted fees.
 External compliance audits were conducted on a selection of waste tire generators and bulk motor fuel distributors throughout the state.
+Internal Audit activities were conducted in YES Specific to DEQ but other state agencies could use this approach to further their respective departments.
+Assessed \$0.00,credited/refunded \$25,697.46 and collected \$0.00 in motor fuel delinquent fees and penalties These motor fuel delivery fee audits ensure that the proper fees are collected and remitted to the Motor Fuel Trust Fund. activities were conducted in adherence with standards and auditing guidelines outlined by the Institute of Internal Auditors (IIA) d Reduced backlog by 36.9% (138/374).
+66 Audits closed with no assessment.
+72 Audit assessments reviewed and finalized totaling \$474,874.07 in waste tire fees, late fees, and interest.
+Work on the backlog continued into FY 2025.

-Internal Audit activates were conducted in adherence with standards and auditing guidelines outlined by the Institute of Internal Auditors (IIA) YES Specific to DEQ but other state agencies could use this approach to further their respective departments REMEDIATION 177 contaminated sites have been closed through evaluation and/or remediation Completing site clean ups allows contaminated properties to be protective of human health and the environment, allows for the site returned to active commerce and promotes the restoration and preservation of two of Louisiana's most important natural resources, land and ground water.
+Achievement Significance Benefits who/how?
+Accomplished how?
+Contribute to Success of Strategic Plan?
+BMP for other departments?
+REMEDIATION 796 Remediation Inspections Conducted Inspecting sites and overseeing investigation and remedial activities allows for compliance with regulations and LDEQ-approved Work Plans.
+Human health and the environment are protected by ensuring site contamination is addressed.
+Remediation Division staff members inspect sites at least annually and prior to issuing evaluated/closed status.
+YES Specific to LDEQ LDEQ found it necessary to establish consistent guidelines across media- based programs lines for the Reviewed 97% of Investigation Work Plans Received.
+Reviewed 100% of Corrective Action Work Plans Received 85 contaminated sites were closed through evaluation and/or remediation.
+Reviewing Work Plans and completing site cleanups allows contaminated properties to be protective of human health and the environment, allows for the site returned to active commerce and promotes the restoration and preservation of two of Louisiana's most important natural resources, land and ground water.
 The regulated community and the people of the state benefit by cleaning up sites that are protective of human health and the environment, while considering economic impact.
 The LDEQ has developed a Risk Evaluation Corrective Action (RECAP) program to address risks to human health and the environment, through assessment, risk evaluation and/or remedial activities these sites are now safe for their intended use.
-YES LDEQ found it necessary to establish consistent guidelines across mediabased programs lines for the remediation of releases to the environment.
+YES remediation of releases to the environment.
 RECAP ensures that cleanup standards are developed consistently, regulated community is treated equally and human health and the environment is the primary consideration when cleanup decisions are made.
+RECAP was promulgated October 20, 2003.